Morelos set to miss Old Firm derby

 Celtic host Dundee United on 29 January and Rangers travel to Ross County on the same day.

-Champions Rangers hold a four point lead over Celtic at the top of the league.
+Champions Rangers hold a four-point lead over Celtic at the top of the league.
 The original 2 January Old Firm derby was postponed for an earlier winter break following restrictions on fans attending matches.